 Directions: The parking lot is on Gungy Road about 1.5 miles north of the 4-way stop signs at the intersection of Beaverbrook Road, Grassy Hill Road, and Gungy Road.

 Place: Lyme Public Hall, 249 Hamburg Road (Rte 156) Hamburg, CT

 Contact Email: email@example.com

+Please join us to celebrate our membership with community cheer, light fare, and libations.
 Everyone is welcome.
 The evening will begin with a brief business meeting where members will be asked to vote on a few agenda items.